Here are the last 10 stations worked (HF with 100W)

 20M = 359/359

-Running low power, have confirmed 362 DXCC entities (includes deleted), the latest one was ST0R in South Sudan on CW, SSB & RTTY.
+Running low power on HF, have confirmed 362 DXCC entities (includes deleted), the latest one was ST0R in South Sudan on CW, SSB & RTTY.
 The only DXCC entity not yet worked is P5 (No. Korea).
-The closest I got to working No. Korea was a contact made with P5RS7.
+The closest I got to working North Korea was a contact made with P5RS7.
 The QSO was made while running only QRP 5 Watts on 15M SSB.
 It turned out to be a bogus operation by Romeo Stepanenko 3W3RR, operating outside the No. Korean border.
 Around 4 years after receiving the QSL card for my contact with P5RS7, the ARRL disqualified Romeo from the DXCC program under the ethics clause.
-QSL cards for his operation from North Korea were never approved.
+QSL cards for his supposed operation from North Korea were never approved.

-Some of the latest 160M DXCC countries worked :
+Some of the latest 160M DXCC countries worked include :

 Confirming 30 of the 40 worldwide zones are required for the 160 Meter WAZ award.
 I received 160 Meter WAZ award # 356 for working 32 of the 40 CQ zones.
 Guam was K1HTV zone #33 on the Topband with 100 Watts.